Macrometacorp/docs/lib/swagger/README.md

 ## Produce Target File

-Run the following script to produce a target swagger file that contains the additional fields required for our API Reference.
+Run the following script to produce a target Swagger file that contains the additional fields required for our API Reference.

 ```ssh
 # build-swagger.sh source.json target.json